apache/pekko-connectors/docs/src/main/paradox/couchbase.md

 @@@ note

-For single document modifications you may consider using the `CouchbaseSession` methods directly, they offer a @scala[future-based]@java[CompletionStage-based] API which in many cases might be simpler than using Akka Streams with just one element (see [below](#using-couchbasesession-directly))
+For single document modifications you may consider using the `CouchbaseSession` methods directly, they offer a @scala[future-based]@java[CompletionStage-based] API which in many cases might be simpler than using Apache Pekko Streams with just one element (see [below](#using-couchbasesession-directly))

 @@@